Abnaxos/meldioc/docs/building-blocks.md

 Provisions are the components that implement the functionality that features provide.
 Some people (especially in Spring) call them "Services".

-Provisions can be shared or unshared, the latter being the default.
-Shared provisions are similar to singletons, there's one shared instance in the context.
-Unshared provisions are newly instantiated every time it's requested.
+Provisions can be singletons or non-singletons, the latter being the default.
+If a provision is a singleton, there will be one shared instance in the context.
+Non-singleton provisions will be newly instantiated every time they're requested.

 In Spring terms:

-- unshared == prototype
+- non-singleton == prototype
-- shared == singleton scope
+- singleton == singleton

 In Guice terms:

-- unshared == no scope
+- non-singleton == no scope
-- shared == singleton
+- singleton == singleton

 **Provisions are always lazy.**

 Provisions are provided by methods that are annotated with `@Provision`.
-If the method is abstract, this is just a declaration that such a component is expected to be provided by some some other feature.
+If the method is abstract, this is just a declaration that such a component is expected to be provided by some other feature.
 If the method is implemented, that implementation is the factory method.
-Shared provision methods will be overridden to retain the instance (thread-safely, of course).
+Singleton provision methods will be overridden to retain the instance (thread-safely, of course).

-Provisions are unshared by default.
+Provisions are non-singletons by default.
 It's recommended to avoid singletons, but of course, singletons *will* be necessary.
-To declare a shared provision, use `@Provision(shared = true)`.
+To declare a singleton provision, use `@Provision(singleton = true)`.

 For now, provision methods cannot take parameters.
 Parametrised provisions might be added in the future, though.